pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - Client-side encryption, to encrypt the data before it is transferred into storage and to decrypt the data after it is transferred out of storage.
   - Encryption at rest:
     - Storage Service Encryption allows you to request that the storage service automatically encrypt data when writing it to Azure Storage.
+	  - All data written to Azure Storage is encrypted through 256-bit AES encryption, one of the strongest block ciphers available.
+	  - Storage Service Encryption is enabled for all new and existing storage accounts and cannot be disabled.
+Because your data is secured by default, you don't need to modify your code or applications to take advantage of Storage Service Encryption.
     - Client-side Encryption also provides the feature of encryption at rest.
     - Azure Disk Encryption allows you to encrypt the OS disks and data disks used by an IaaS virtual machine.
+	  - Azure Disk Encryption is a new capability that helps you encrypt your Windows and Linux IaaS virtual machine disks.
+	  - Azure Disk Encryption leverages the industry standard BitLocker feature of Windows and the DM-Crypt feature of Linux to provide volume encryption for the OS and the data disks.
+	  - The solution is integrated with Azure Key Vault to help you control and manage the disk-encryption keys and secrets in your key vault subscription.
 - Azure Operations Management Suite:
   - A Suite to monitor traffic, see unusual things, etc.